addyj/EVA5_Merger/Phase-1/Session-6/readme.md

 - scheduler: StepLR with `step size`=8 and `gamma`=0.1
 - `l1 lambda`=5e-4

-The test and train loss quickly reduces when L1 regularization is applied. moreover, the train and test accuracy of the model quickly rises when compared to L2 regularization
+The test and train loss quickly reduces when L1 regularization is applied. moreover, the train and test accuracy of the model quickly rises when compared to L2 regularization.
+The difference between the train accuracy and test accuracy is around ~0.25

 ## Experiment 2
 This experiment involved testing the model with L2 regularization and batch normalization